-- 7. You can either select each virtual drive individually by selecting the corresponding check box of a particular virtual drive or select all the virtual drives by selecting the check box that is located on the very first row. - 8.
+- 8. You can either select each virtual drive individually by selecting the corresponding check box of a particular virtual drive or select all the virtual drives by selecting the check box that is located on the first row. - 9.
 Click Add Virtual Drives.

-The consistency check runs based on the frequency or interval chosen by you.
+The consistency check runs based on the frequency or interval that is chosen by you.
 You can also monitor the progress of the consistency check operation.
 See Background Operations Support.

-- 9. Click Save. - 10.
-(Optional) If you want to perform a consistency check operation immediately, from the Controller View section, select the virtual drive on which you want to perform a consistency check operation, select More Actions > Start Consistency Check.
+- 10. Click Save. - 11.
+(Optional) If you want to perform a consistency check immediately, from the Controller View section, select the virtual drive on which you want to perform a consistency check, and select More Actions > Start Consistency Check.

-If you attempt to run a consistency check on a virtual drive that has not been initialized, a confirmation dialog appears, which asks for your confirmation.
+If you attempt to run a consistency check on a virtual drive that has not been initialized, a confirmation dialog appears.